-HOW TO GET HERE Even though there are no roads to Wrangell, it's easy to get here.
+Even though there are no roads to Wrangell, it's easy to get here.

 The town is served by daily jet service and state ferries on regular schedules, and also by charter flights and charter boats for travelers who want to set their own schedules.

 Alaska Airlines flies a Boeing 737 north from Seattle via Ketchikan seven days a week, arriving in Wrangell mid- to late-morning on its way to Petersburg, Juneau and then Anchorage.
 Another Alaska Airlines flight repeats the same routing southbound in the afternoon, also seven days a week.

 Sunrise Aviation offers charter flights and sightseeing services throughout Southeast Alaska to match the passengers' schedules to almost any destination.

-The Wrangell airport, about 1.5 miles north of town, has modern navigational aids for when cloud cover gets heavy.
-Rental cars are available across from the Alaska Airlines terminal, and taxis are only a phone call away.
+The Wrangell airport is about 1.5 miles north of town.
+Rental cars are available from Island Escape Rental Cars located across from the Alaska Airlines terminal.

-The state ferries of the Alaska Marine Highway System serve Wrangell northbound on a weekly run from Bellingham, Washington, via Ketchikan.
+The state ferries of the Alaska Marine Highway System serve Wrangell northbound on a weekly run from Bellingham, Washington, with a stop in Ketchikan along the way.
 The ferries stop back in Wrangell on a weekly southbound run from Skagway, Haines, Juneau and Petersburg, on their way back to Bellingham.

+Storrow Street, wrangen • 907-874-3900

+Facebook: sweettideswrangell

+Instagram: sweet.tides.bakery

+For catering or special requests, email wrgsweettides@gmail.com

+• mot • Musycel • yown • group • grou

 The ferry run to Haines and Skagway gives travelers a connection to the Alaska Highway in and out of the state through Canada, rather than getting on the road out of Bellingham, north of Seattle.

 The ferry schedule changes seasonally, and ticket prices can change too, so book early, especially to reserve space for your vehicle or a stateroom - though staterooms are not required and travelers can spend their voyage on the deck or enjoying the indoor seating areas.

 The state ferry terminal is about a block north of the Stikine Inn downtown.

+WRANGELL'S HISTORY

-WRANGELL'S HISTORY A BRIEF OVERVIEW
+A BRIEF OVERVIEW